nhalfi/Women-in-Politics/README.md

 Household Responsibilities Attitudes | Percentage of the population agreeing or agreeing strongly that "when a mother works for pay, the children suffer".
 Political Representation | Percentage of women in the total number of representatives of the lower or single House of the Parliament.
 Reproductive Autonomy | Whether the legal framework protects women’s reproductive health and rights.
 Values range from 0 to 1 on a 0.25 pt scale.
 0 indicates that the country's laws protect women’s reproductive health and rights in case of unwanted pregnancy, without any justifications.
 1 indicates that these rights are not protected in the case of unwanted pregnancy.
-Violence Against Women Practices | Percentage of ever-partnered women who ever suffered intimate partner physical and/or sexual violence.
+Violence Against Women | Percentage of ever-partnered women who ever suffered intimate partner physical and/or sexual violence.

+### Dependencies
+To reproduce the results obtained in this analysis, you will need:
+* A recent version of [Python](https://www.python.org/) installed (3.7 or higher)
+* The following packages installed:
+  + Matplotlib
+  + Numpy
+   + Pandas
+   + Pandas_profiling
+  + Seaborn
+  + Sklearn
+  + Statsmodels
+* An IDE to run Jupyter notebooks in ([I like to use Visual Studio Code](https://code.visualstudio.com/))

+### License and Terms of Use
+Please refer to the following [license](https://github.com/nhalfi/Women-in-Politics/blob/main/LICENSE).
+Also, you can find the OECD's terms and conditions for use of data [here](http://www.oecd.org/termsandconditions/).